Now bringing you more than just a great Conference

-After thirty years of successful events, SubOptic Association is restructuring to improve and expand the services it provides to the subsea cable industry.
-In addition to the renowned SubOptic conferences it organizes – the next to be held in North America during 2019 – the association is widening the scope of its activities and services while opening membership to all participants in the sector, with the aim of becoming the industry’s global trade association.
+After thirty years of successful events, SubOptic Association is reinventing itself to improve and expand the services it provides to the subsea cable industry.
+In addition to the renowned SubOptic conferences it organizes – the next to be held in New Orleans in April, 2019 – the association is widening the scope of its activities while opening membership to all participants in the sector, with the aim of becoming the industry’s global trade association.

 SubOptic is also in the process of changing the way it organizes the conferences.
 In the past, we relied on a member of the association to volunteer for the task.
-Now, we are bringing in a professional Event Management organization, Submarine Telecoms Forum, Inc., to take responsibility for managing the logistics of the conference.
-The new role of the Host, which for SubOptic 2019 is Ciena, will be principally that of prime sponsor, rather than conference organizer.
-SubOptic will still retain complete editorial and programme development responsibility, to ensure the conference truly remains, “For the industry – by the industry”.
+Now, we are bringing in a professional event management organization, Submarine Telecoms Forum, Inc., to take responsibility for managing all the logistics of the conference.
+In its new role, the Host – which for SubOptic 2019 is Ciena – will serve as the lead sponsor rather than the organizer.
+SubOptic will still retain complete editorial and program development responsibility, to ensure the conference truly remains, “For the industry – by the industry”.

-Please watch this space for new information – we’ll be keeping you posted!
+Please watch this space for more information – we’ll be keeping you posted!

 *Composed of members from Alcatel-Lucent (Nokia), AJC, DTAG, EGS, E-Marine, Fujitsu, GlobeNet, GMSL, Google, NEC, Orange, Southern Cross, TE SubCom, TATA, Telecom Egypt, Verizon and Vodafone.